 218 km of National Highway (N50 and N65) rehabilitated and upgraded.

 |Status of Implementation Progress (Outputs, Activities, and Issues)

-For N65 (Sukkur-Jacobabad), progress of work reached 75% as of December 2013.
-For N50 (Qila-Zaifulla Zhob), total progress up to December 2013 was 97%.
-Work underway.
+As of 30 June 2014, the overally physical progress has reached 95.5% for N65 (Sukkur-Jacobabad).
+For N50 (Qila-Zaifullah Zhob), the project was physically completed.
+The taking-over certificate was issued in January 2014.
 Once completed, these two roads will benefit not only people in Sindh and Balochistan but also the regional traffic connecting Karachi to Quetta and Chaman and Quetta to Peshawar and Islamabad.

 |Status of Development Objectives

 The supervision consulting packages for Project 2 was engaged under Project 1 and has continued services for Tranche 2 after Tranche 1 loan was closed on 19 April 2011.